 a cation found in low concentration in soil solution and fixed by clay mineral.

 an anion found in the soil solution.
-Preferred nitrogen form taken up by plants.
+Preferred nitrogen form is taken up by plants.

 a 300 times more powerful greenhouse gas than CO2.